 We will be sharing much more detail and many design tips and tricks throughout the Ultimate RV Makeover series as we dive deeper into the individual episodes.
 We’re posting each episode on Mondays at 7pm Eastern time, so subscribe to our YouTube Channel and keep an eye out here on the website for Makeover Mondays!

-Challenges and Considerations of an RV Renovation
+Challenges and Considerations of Renovating an RV

 Renovating an RV involves a number of unique considerations not encountered when renovating a traditional home.
 The first one being slide-out rooms.
 When you have walls that move in and out of your RV to create extra space, it impacts the flooring, and of course any wall or surface near the area that moves.
 So you need to be mindful of all that.